yurimaks/csdd_chrome_extension/README.md

 3. Sign in at https://e.csdd.lv/examp/
 4. Open Chrome's console in DevTool (F12) and go to the date selector page

-After that the extension will automatically update the page and notify (play a sound) if new dates become available
+After that, the extension will automatically update the page and notify (play a sound) if new dates become available

 ![install1](https://user-images.githubusercontent.com/9975015/183713190-05d751b2-e01a-4822-9bf5-99484e3ee9ca.PNG)
 ![csdd1](https://user-images.githubusercontent.com/9975015/183713201-597b2756-5e57-40d4-b8e9-97ce9cb1fc5b.PNG)